lukexyz/Market-Analysis-Project/README.md

 # Market Analysis with Machine Learning

+Luke Woods 2016

 A web scraper that downloads vehicle attributes from Autotrader.co.uk and graphs the results.

-Machine learning algorithms are applied to approximate market value, and the listings which deviate the most from market value are returned.
+A machine learning algorithm is applied to approximate market value, and the market suggestions are the listings which deviate the most from market value.

 #### Usage